wenceorg/phys52015/site/content/notes/openmp/loop-parallelism.md

 For this to be valid, we must be able to execute the statements in any order we like.

-For example, this loop is not vectorisable
+For example, this loop cannot be straightforwardly parallelised

 ```c
 for (size_t = 1; i < N; i++)